 Civic engagement Project

-Each intern cohort develops a civic based project to empower the larger APA community.
+Each intern cohort develops a civic based project to empower the larger community.
 Students learn the importance of and develop greater experience with community organizing.
 Students gain professional experience in achieving their project goals with guidance from CAUSE staff.
 Project results are presented to the CAUSE Board of Directors, community members, media, and the general public.
 Students learn the importance of community organizing as well as the work that goes into it.

 Annual Capitol Summit

 Students participate in an annual summit at the California State Capitol in Sacramento.
 During this two-day overnight trip, students meet with top legislators, staffers, and lobbyists within CAUSE’s network to better understand the political process and their role in it.